theteladras/vscode-selection-manager/README.md

 pops an alert, in the bottom right corner, with the information of the length of the selected text

 ---
+#### >Number of non ASCII Characters in Selection
+pops an alert, in the bottom right corner, with the information of the number of non ascii characters in the selected text

+---
 #### >Lorem Ipsum on Selection
-replaces the selection with lorem ipsum, if nothing is selected will replace the whole line where the cursor is placed
+replaces the selection with *lorem ipsum*, if nothing is selected will replace the whole line where the cursor is placed